The best camping and backpacking gear for dads | Engadget

-Winter during a pandemic probably means that dad has been feeling a little cooped up.
+We’ve finally fully emerged from winter and dad might be feeling a little cooped up.
 Now that the weather is getting warmer, he’s probably itching to get outside ASAP.
 If your dad or father figure is the type to wander off into the woods — perhaps for days at a time — we’ve got some suggestions for Father’s Day gifts.
 Whether he’s an ultra-light backpacking maniac or a car-camping comfort seeker, we have just the thing.

 JetBoil MiniMo